simpleidserver/SimpleIdServer/docs/documentation/identityprovisioning/ldap.md

 ![Create second user](images/ldap-3.png)

-Now there is an up and running OPENLDAP server with two users, you can use the administration website to import both users.
+Now that there is an up and running OPENLDAP server with two users, you can utilize the administration website to import both users.

 ## Extract

-Browse the [administration UI](http://localhost:5002), navigate to the `Identity Provisioning` screen and click on `LDAP`.
+Browse the [administration UI](http://localhost:5002), navigate to the `Identity Provisioning` screen, and click on `LDAP`.

 In the `Properties` tab, you can update the attributes of the extraction job